Safety and Aftercare

 Integration, in plain language

-Simple rule of thumb: big feelings are not the same as durable change.
+Big feelings aren't the same as durable change.

 Even if public interest is high, safe access depends on infrastructure: